Marmalade-NG/marmalade-ng/doc/source/concepts.rst

 A policy hook can:
   - Check the allowed usage of a token and make the transaction fail if one of the conditions is not respected by using a pact ``(enforce)``
-  - Doing more complicated things, like storing data, moving funds, managing a sale.
+  - Doing more complicated things, like storing data, moving funds, or managing a sale.

-The calling order of the policies is set-up by a special function ``(rank)`` that all policies should implement.
+The calling order of the policies is set up by a special function ``(rank)`` that all policies should implement.

-For most hooks the return value (a bool) is not checked.
+For most hooks, the return value (a bool) is not checked.

 As a consequence, a hook must:
  - return ``true`` or ``false`` if everything is OK.
- - or make the transaction fail by a false enforcement.
+ - or make the transaction fail through a false enforcement.

 Important: The only exception for the hook ``(enforce-sale-offer)``.
 The policy must:
   - make the transaction fail if the sale is not allowed
   - return ``false`` if the policy accepts the sale but does not handle it.
   - return ``true`` **only** if the policy has chosen to handle the sale.

-The ledger ensures that at least 1 policy has handled the sale.
+The ledger ensures that at least one policy has handled the sale.
 This is necessary to prevent the dramatic case when no policy wants to manage the sale.

 Example: